yahrdev/EnGram_sync/README.md

 flask db migrate -m "Initial migration" flask db upgrade
 ```
-You can use that migration file which is provided in this repository.
+You can use that [Initial Migration Script](https://github.com/yahrdev/EnGram_sync/blob/main/api/migrations/versions/3e4caf632902_initial_migration.py) which is provided in this repository.
 Also populate the database with data.

 ### 6. Set up Redis